MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/quota-summary.md

 **Status indicators**

-The build usage table exposes a status indicator adjacent to the region name and the builds within the region.
+The build usage table exposes a status indicator next to the region name and the builds within the region.
 The indicators include:

 ![Healthy](media/buildstatus_healthy.svg "Healthy") Healthy: Usage is 80% below quota limits<br>
 ![Deleted](media/buildstatus_deleted.svg "Deleted") Deleted: The build was deleted after its usage was recorded<br>